cicsdev/cics-java-liberty-mq-jms/README.md

 cics-java-liberty-mq-jms
 ================
 This project contains two samples.
-One sample is Java EE web application demonstrating how to use a message-driven bean (MDB).
+One sample is a Java EE web application demonstrating how to use a message-driven bean (MDB).
 The second sample is a JMS ConnectionFactory sample that connects to a remote IBM MQ queue manager using an MQ client mode connection.
 This sample can also be used to write a JMS message